anup-moitra/md102-intune-virtual-company-lab/00-project-overview/lab-implementation-roadmap.md

 | Phase 27 | Test remote actions and monitoring | Planned |
 | Phase 28 | Create troubleshooting documentation | Planned |

+> [!NOTE]
+> Automatic MDM enrollment is marked as `In progress` because the first Windows OOBE lab required manual MDM enrollment troubleshooting.
+The issue is documented in the Windows OOBE enrollment lab.

 ---

 ## Section Roadmap